Beta Gamma Sigma

 Omicrom Delta Epsilon

 Omicrom Delta Epsilon is one of the world’s largest academic honor societies with over 560 chapters located in the United States, Canada, Australia, United Kingdom, Mexico, Puerto Rico, South Africa, Egypt and France.
 Students do not have to be economics majors, but must have a genuine interest in economics in addition to meeting the academic requirements.
-Interested students should contact William A. Peek at email@example.com or phone 716.286.8171 for more information.
+Interested students should contact Dr. Kris Principe at firstname.lastname@example.org or phone 716.286.8180 for more information.